rgllm/rgllm.com/content/pages/me.md

 Hello 👋

-I’m Rogério, a multidisciplinary developer based in Braga, Portugal 🇵🇹

-I graduated from University of Minho, and I'm now on the Engineering team at Pixelmatters.
-I was born and raised in Braga, but I'm an FCPorto fan ⚽.
-I love football, traveling 🗺, reading 📕, and I'm passionate about everything tech-related.
-Focused on expanding my know-how in product development process and project management.
+I’m Rogério, a multidisciplinary developer based in Braga, Portugal. 🇵🇹 I graduated in Software Engineering from University of Minho and I've been working with frontend since then.
+I love sports, traveling 🗺, reading 📕, and I'm passionate about everything tech-related.
+I'm currently focused on expanding my know-how in product development process and project management.

 ![Me](../images/rogerio-full.jpg)